Several formulations of NVR’s principles exist. The following represents our version:

 Non escalating struggle as the way to presence

 Maintaining presence is the single most important component of care giving.
-Escalating responses to child violence or anxiety weaken presence and non escalatory resistance maintains presence.
+Escalating responses to child aggression or anxiety weaken presence and non escalatory resistance maintains presence.

-All one can ever hope to control is oneself, hopefully, therefore the key to changing others is by changing yourself.
+All one can ever hope to control is oneself, therefore the key to changing others is by changing oneself.

-Time is the parent’s best friend and impulse is his/her worst enemy.
-Refraining from instant reactions makes way for more thoughtful and effective solutions.
-Empowerment begins in admitting helplessness and renouncing the illusion that something can be done “here and now”, to heal my wounded ego or control the other.
+Time is a parent’s best friend.
+Avoiding instant reactions makes way for more thoughtful and effective solutions.
+Empowerment begins in admitting helplessness and renouncing the illusion that something can be done “here and now”, to heal my child, or my authority.

 “You don’t have to win, just to persist”: “Your way” is not about winning, but rather about clarity of purpose and persistence.